Quick Summary:

 Code-

 The file store turns default when no cache store is configured.
-Also, it writes entries to the file system only.
+Also, it only writes entries for the file system.
 The valuable part is that you do not have to specify cache or file store; the data will be stored in the tmp/cache directory in the application’s root.

 Cache files are saved to disk space and will not be removed automatically.
 As a result, we must ensure that it does not fill our disk space.
 It can be done using `Rails.cache.cleanup`.

 It will store cached data in the Ruby web server’s memory.
-Thus, no need to clear the cache.
-Because whenever our development web server restarts, it will clear all cache data.
+Thus, there is no need to clear the cache.
+Whenever our development web server restarts, it will clear all cache data.

 The default:memory_store size is 32MB.
 But we can reverse it by passing:size option.